prideout/prideout.github.com/_posts/2015-09-15-coordinate-fields.md

 This post introduces closest point coordinate fields (CPCF's), which are two-channel images related to Voronoi diagrams and distance fields.

 <!--CPCF's are useful for pick sheets and map coloration, and might have applications in path planning, collision detection, and rendering that I don't know about yet.-->
-The image in the far left panel is an example _seed image_ and its CPCF is depicted to its right.
-This CPCF was used to generate the Voronoi diagram and distance field shown in the two rightmost panels.
+The image in the far left panel is an example seed image and its CPCF is depicted to its right.
+The CPCF was easily transformed into the Voronoi diagram and distance field shown in the two rightmost panels.

-## Math
+---

 The _Euclidean distance transform_ (EDT) can be defined as the following function, which consumes a set of seed points <math><mi>&#x1D4AE;</mi></math> and produces a value for every <math><mi>p</mi></math> in <math><msup><mi>&#x211D;</mi><mi>2</mi></msup></math>: